 Option 3: In the next access round

+Access round: One access round consists a certain amount of access occasions for difference devices, which are assigned via one R2D message (e.g. [R2D Round Trigger message]) by the reader.

 This implies the need of multiple access rounds (one for initial access and others for re-access) and the need of R2D Round Trigger message to assign the Q value of access occasions in the beginning of the access round.

 Option 4: In the next paging round

+Paging round: One paging round consists one or multiple access rounds, which is initiated by the A-IoT paging message.
+One service request may associate with multiple paging rounds.

 Option 5: the round length is adaptive.
 The round can be adjusted by increasing its length or terminating earlier upon detection of too high collision.
 More time occasions are added in current round or in the new round (if current one terminated)

 Option x:?

+Rapporteur attempts to give more figures to demonstrate the key points and difference among options after reading some companies input.

+It seems there are 3 types of access occasions (somehow the types are controlled by the reader):

+initial access only,

+re-access only,

+both initial access and re-access are allowed.

+Option 2a shares some similarity to Option 3, if we ignore the concept of “access round”.

+The key point seems on: whether to allow the re-access between two paging message.

+Option 2a/3 seems not exclusive with Option 4.

+The key point seems on: whether to also allow the re-access between after the subsequent paging (i.e. both initial access and re-access are allowed).

 Question 9: Which option(s) do you prefer about when to perform the re-access?
 It will be better if you can first clarify your understanding on the need/definition of access round/paging round (in the comment box)